-The present value of the series of values of maximum allowable revenues after tax must equal the present value of the series of building blocks allowable revenues after tax less any value of claw-back for the CPP regulatory period, where present values are determined in accordance with subclause (3).
+The present value of the series of values of maximum allowable revenues after tax must equal the present value of the series of building blocks allowable revenues after tax adjusted for the present value of any claw-back for the CPP regulatory period, where present values are determined in accordance with subclause (3).

 In subclause (1)-

-the reference to claw-back is a reference to claw-back, determined by the Commission pursuant to s 53V(2)(b), in response to a CPP proposal made in accordance with provisions in a DPP determination relating to the submission of CPP proposals in response to a catastrophic event; and
+the reference to claw-back is a reference to claw-back determined by the Commission pursuant to s 53V(2)(b), in the case of a CPP determination made-

+in response to a CPP proposal made in accordance with provisions in a DPP determination relating to the submission of CPP proposals in response to a catastrophic event; or

+as a result of a reconsideration of the price-quality path in accordance with clause 5.7.7(1) and an amendment made to the price-quality path after reconsideration under clause 5.7.8(1); and

 each reference to a series of values is a reference to the value determined in respect of each disclosure year of the CPP regulatory period.

-For the purpose of subclause (1), the present value of each series must be determined using a discount rate equal to the 67th percentile estimate of WACC published most recently prior to submission of the CPP proposal in respect of the term that the Commission has determined is the appropriate duration of the CPP.
+For the purpose of subclause (1), the present value of each series must be determined using the cost of capital as specified in clause 5.3.22.

-For the avoidance of doubt, claw-back will only be determined in respect of the period between the date of the catastrophic event and the date the CPP determination will come into effect.
+For the avoidance of doubt, claw-back in subclause (1) refers to the amount determined in respect of the period between the date of the catastrophic event and the date the CPP determination will come into effect.

 The maximum allowable revenue before tax for the first disclosure year of the CPP regulatory period is the amount of maximum allowable revenue before tax in the first disclosure year of the CPP regulatory period required for subclause (1) to be satisfied.